Published March 23, 2021

-UPDATE APRIL 9, 2020: Due to closures at the University at Buffalo, we regretfully must cancel The Eric Pitman Annual Summer Workshop in Computational Science for the 2020 summer.
+UPDATE March 23, 2021: Due to continued closures at the University at Buffalo and around the WNY area, we regretfully must cancel The Eric Pitman Annual Summer Workshop in Computational Science for the 2021 summer.

 This two-week workshop is held annually in honor of Eric Pitman, who was a freshman at St. Joseph's Collegiate Institute when he passed away on February 27, 2007 after a brief illness.
 A Science Olympiad participant at St. Gregory the Great Elementary School, Eric was an avid reader, a young man who enjoyed learning new things and challenging his thinking about the world and his place within it.

 One of his teachers spoke of Eric by saying: "It seemed that he always did the right thing, and always stood by what he knew was morally and ethically correct.
 He was a tremendous leader, a silent leader who led by example and not by talk."